All images used in this website, including all the blogs

 purpose of knowledge and education of our visitors.

 Bonaire, a stunning gem in the Dutch Caribbean, beckons French digital nomads with its vibrant marine life, laid-back atmosphere, and surprisingly robust infrastructure for remote work.
 Imagine trading the bustling Parisian streets for a tranquil sunrise over turquoise waters, your workday punctuated by the gentle rustle of palm trees and the distant call of tropical birds.
-A long vacation here is not just an escape; it is an immersion into a unique island culture, offering a perfect blend of productivity and unparalleled leisure.
-This article will guide French digital nomads through the essential preparations, highlight enriching activities, provide tips for maximising their extended stay, and underscore the vital role of car rental for truly experiencing Bonaire.

-Preparing for Your Bonaire Sojourn
+Preparing for a Long Bonaire Escape

-Documents and Visas
+Documents

-While French citizens generally enjoy visa-free entry to Bonaire for stays up to 90 days within any six-month period, a long vacation necessitates exploring options for extended stays.
+While French citizens generally enjoy visa-free entry to Bonaire for stays up to 90 days within six months, a long vacation necessitates exploring options for extended stays.
 Bonaire now offers a Digital Nomad Visa specifically designed for remote workers.
 This allows individuals to reside and work on the island for extended periods while earning income from foreign employers.
-It is crucial to research the specific requirements for this visa well in advance, as it will likely involve proving sufficient financial means, health insurance, and a valid passport with at least six months of validity remaining.
-It is also wise to have both physical and digital copies of all essential documents, including your passport, visa, flight details, and accommodation bookings.

-Flights and Travel
+Flights

 Securing suitable long-term accommodation is paramount for digital nomads.
 Bonaire offers a range of options, from apartments and studios to larger villas.
-Websites specialising in long-term rentals on the island, such as SunRentals Bonaire and Sunwise Bonaire, are excellent resources.
-Rental prices for a month can vary significantly, with estimates ranging from US$700 to US$1,500, though more luxurious options will naturally cost more.
+Rental prices for a month can vary significantly.
 Look for properties with reliable internet connectivity, a dedicated workspace, and essential amenities.
-Consider locations that offer a balance between proximity to Kralendijk's amenities and access to the island's natural beauty.
-Some coliving spaces are also emerging, offering a community-driven living experience that can be appealing for networking and socialising with other remote workers.

 While your accommodation will likely serve as your primary workspace, Bonaire offers a few alternatives.
 Cafes in Kralendijk, the capital, provide a change of scenery and the buzz of local life.
 Some co-working spaces may be available, offering dedicated facilities and the chance to connect with other professionals.
 The key is to establish a routine that integrates your work schedule with the island's relaxed rhythm, perhaps starting early to enjoy the cooler mornings and dedicating afternoons to exploration.

 Bonaire is globally renowned as a diver's paradise, and this is undoubtedly its biggest draw.
 With shore diving accessible from many locations, you can easily integrate a quick dip into your daily routine.
-Beyond diving and snorkelling in the pristine Bonaire National Marine Park, the island offers a wealth of activities.

-Explore the island's diverse landscapes.
-Visit Washington Slagbaai National Park, a vast wilderness of cacti, beaches, and historical sites, perfect for hiking and birdwatching.
 Discover the charming, colourful buildings of Kralendijk, where you can stroll along the waterfront, browse local shops, and enjoy fresh seafood.
 Journey to Rincón, Bonaire's oldest settlement, nestled in a valley, offering a glimpse into the island's past and home to the Cadushy Distillery, where you can sample cactus liqueur.
+Historical sites like the Slave Huts offer a poignant reminder of the island's past and are important to acknowledge.

-Maximising Your Long Bonairean Vacation
+Maximising a Long Bonairean Vacation

 A prolonged stay in Bonaire allows for a deeper connection with the island and its culture, moving beyond the typical tourist experience.